Stajky/ue-style-guide/README.md

 If your project includes a plugin that defines `static` `BlueprintCallable` functions, they should have their category set to the plugin's name or a subset category of the plugin's name.

 For example, `Zed Camera Interface` or `Zed Camera Interface | Image Capturing`.

+This is for better search capabilities and to avoid name collisions.

 <a name="3.4"></a>
 <a name="bp-graphs"></a>